truenas/middleware/docs/userguide/freenas_intro.rst

 * If you plan to use Active Directory with a lot of users, add an additional 2 GB of RAM for winbind's internal cache.

 * If you plan on :ref:`Using the phpVirtualBox Template`, increase the minimum RAM size by the amount of virtual memory you configure for the virtual machines.
-For example, if you plan to install two virtual machines, each with 4GB of virtual memory, the system will need at least 16GB of RAM.
+For example, if you plan to install two virtual machines, each with 4 GB of virtual memory, the system will need at least 16 GB of RAM.

-* If you plan to use iSCSI, install at least 16GB of RAM, if performance is not critical, or at least 32GB of RAM if performance is a requirement.
+* If you plan to use iSCSI, install at least 16 GB of RAM, if performance is not critical, or at least 32 GB of RAM if performance is a requirement.

 * If you are installing FreeNAS® on a headless system, disable the shared memory settings for the video card in the BIOS.